 - Reduce speed and add eggs, one at a time, blending after each addition.
 Then blend in vanilla extract.

 - To butter mixture, add about half of the reserved flour mixture and half of the milk and blend.
 Repeat with remaining flour and milk until blending, about 1 to 2 minutes.

-- Place cupcake liners in a 12-count muffin pan and grease with baking spray.
+- Place cupcake liners in a 12-count muffin pan and spray with baking spray.

 - Distribute mixture among liners, about ⅔ full.
-Bake for 18 minutes or until a toothpick inserted in the centre of the cupcakes comes out clean.
+Bake for 18 minutes or until a wooden toothpick or cake tester inserted in the centre of the cupcakes comes out clean.
 Let cool in pan for about 5 to 10 minutes before removing and cooling completely on a cooling rack before frosting.